DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

-INACTIVE - The aim of this module is to expose students to the practical engineering tools and techniques involved in developing a complete, functional, microprocessor based system or product.
-This is achieved via a team-based module, in which each team must design, construct, demonstrate and document a microprocessor based mobile robot.
+The aim of this module is to expose students to the practical engineering tools and techniques involved in developing a complete, functional, microprocessor-based system or product.
+This is achieved via a challenge-based, team-based module, in which each team must design, construct, demonstrate and document a microprocessor-based mobile robot that navigates a variable path and avoids obstacles.

 Learning Outcomes

-1. Work as a member of a small team, to complete a joint project.
+1. Work as a member of a small team to complete a joint mobile robotics challenge involving path navigation and obstacle avoidance

 WorkloadFull time hours per semester